 - In a course site, an instructor may assign a teaching assistant to a section.

-- You have the option to allow students to switch or sign up for sections.
+- Instructors have the option to allow students to switch or sign up for sections.

 - Participants may not be in more than one section in a given category.

 Groups are also subsets of participants for a given site.
-However, groups are not preloaded with official course data, and are created by the instructor or site owner instead.
-Groups are useful to organize study groups, project teams, and other, non-official subsets of worksite participants.
+Groups are useful to organize study groups, project teams, and other non-official subsets of site participants.